p-adrian05/apex-selector/README.md

 </a>

 # Object Repository
-Provides a generic service class with basic queries for using itself or creating extended specific SObject repository classes using with the SOQLBuilder class.
+Provides a generic service class with basic queries for creating extended specific SObject repository classes using with the SOQLBuilder class.

 Having a separate ObjectRepository class for every SObject in Salesforce provides a maintainable and reusable solution for data access logic, improves scalability, performance and testability of the application.